 To date, no one has been able to capture the “first optical light” from a normal supernova (one not associated with a gamma-ray or x-ray burst), since stars explode seemingly at random in the sky and the light from shock breakout is fleeting.
 The new data provide important clues to the physical structure of the star just before its catastrophic demise and to the nature of the explosion itself.

-“Professional astronomers have long been searching for such an event,” said UC Berkeley astronomer Alex Filippenko, who followed up the discovery with observations at the Lick and Keck observatories that proved critical to a detailed analysis of explosion, called SN 2016gkg.
+“Professional astronomers have long been searching for such an event,” said UC Berkeley astronomer Alex Filippenko, who followed up the discovery with observations at the Lick and Keck observatories that proved critical to a detailed analysis of the explosion, called SN 2016gkg.
 “Observations of stars in the first moments they begin exploding provide information that cannot be directly obtained in any other way.”

 “Buso’s data are exceptional,” he added.
 “This is an outstanding example of a partnership between amateur and professional astronomers.”